 Every month, I earn a substantial amount of passive income from the affiliate programs that I’m a member of (sometimes in excess of $50,000+).
 For example, here’s a screenshot of my blog income from just one affiliate program (Bluehost) for the first 5 months of last year.

-Since starting a blog here a little over 7 years ago, affiliate income has gradually grown to become the largest revenue source for my business—and I’ve structured my blog to generate affiliate income because of how passive it is once you’ve done the (hard) work to find a sustainable traffic source for your content.
+Since starting a blog here 10 years ago, affiliate income has gradually grown to become the largest revenue source for my business—and I’ve structured my blog to generate affiliate income because of how passive it is once you’ve done the (hard) work to find a sustainable traffic source for your content.
+I highly recommend thoughtfully pursuing affiliate marketing in your blogging niche.

 How do affiliate programs work?